 The main FlashPro Express UI consists of a list of programmers and a chain table, as shown in the figure below.
-This view displays the programmers connected to the machine, and the devices within the JTAG chain specified in the job project file (PRO) file, as shown in the figure below.
+This view displays the programmers connected to the machine, and the devices within the JTAG chain (Figure 1) or a single device with SPI Slave interface (Figure 2) specified in the job project file (PRO) file.